-This Is How To Preserve Cut Papaya
+This Is How To Store Cut Papaya

-The best ways to preserve cut papaya is to freeze it, dehydrate it, dry it in the oven or use it to make a jam.
+The best ways to store cut papaya is to freeze it, dehydrate it, dry it in the oven or use it to make a jam.
 These methods can preserve cut papaya for weeks or even months.
 In addition, cut papaya can be placed into an airtight container and stored in the refrigerator for up to two days.

 Papaya is seasonal, so these methods of preservation will allow you to enjoy this delicious fruit all year round.
 Let’s take a closer, more in-depth look at some of the best ways to keep cut papaya fresh.